Southern Central Amorical Regional Series

 No coach may win more than one prize.
 If the Stunty Champ is also 1st, 2nd or 3rd, they will get to choose which award they want.

 There will be prizes for the top three finishing coaches and top Stunty coach that will be provided by the NAF.
-Prizes have been pins previously and that will probably continue.
+Prizes have been pins previously and that may continue.
 The TSO has no control over or guarantee of these prizes.
 No additional prizes for the winners are guaranteed, but may be provided.

 Questions or Comments: